-At least 19 people, including 15 Turkish security officials, were indicted for the involvement in brawl outside the Turkish Embassy residence back in May.
+At least 19 people, including 15 Turkish security officials, were indicted for the involvement in a brawl outside the Turkish Embassy residence back in May.

 Turkish President Recep Tayyip Erdogan’s guards and officials working for the Turkish Embassy in Washington, D.C., beat up a group of protesters in the Sheridan Circle.
 A group of Kurdish and Armenian protesters tried to voice their disapproval and criticism for President Erdogan’s policies against Turkey’s Kurds.